Understanding workload pricing in Splunk Cloud Platform

 Cloud Monitoring Console

-Visibility of resource utilization also comes in the form of Splunk's Cloud Monitoring Console, which provides full visibility into resource consumption, as well as detailed information on charge-back needs for large enterprises.
+Visibility of resource utilization also comes in the form of Splunk's Cloud Monitoring Console (CMC), which provides full visibility into resource utilization, as well as detailed information on charge-back needs for large enterprises.
 The CMC includes prebuilt views of both search and ingest health.
-Every item represented in the CMC is an aspect of Splunk that you can control.
-The License Usage > Workload dashboard shows you all of the following metrics:
+Every item represented in the CMC is an aspect of Splunk Cloud Platform that you can control.
+The License Usage > Workload dashboard shows you all the following metrics:

 - Hourly SVC usage